VariantCaller/exomeVarScore/README.md

 `python sradownload.py`

   * This script will create a folder named __SRA__ containing all the paired FASTQ.gz files.
-Depending on the number of SRA IDs and your machine, this script may take a long time, approximately 0.5 to 1 hour per ID.
+Depending on the number of SRA IDs and dedicated threads (in _config.txt_), this script may take a long time, approximately 0.5 to 1 hour per ID.

 ### Step 3: Convert FASTQ.gz Files to VCF